schottsfired/cjp-demo-environment/README.md

         ./docker-clean.sh

-* You can restart services with e.g.:

-        docker-compose restart cje-test

 * Open an interactive terminal on a container (service) with:

-        docker exec -it <serviceName> bash
+        docker exec -it <containerName/serviceName> bash

-* Or run a command on a container immediately, e.g. to ping another container (thanks to Docker 1.12 :)
+* Or run a command within a container immediately, e.g. to ping another container (thank you Docker 1.12 :)

-        docker exec -it <serviceName> ping cjp.proxy
+        docker exec -it <containerName/serviceName> ping cjp.proxy